jbeeko/TypeUp/README.md

 #### Ad-hoc Comments
 Comments are widely used in configuration files.
 They are not supported by FSON for three reasons:

 1. Adding support for them will probably require introducing either delimaters or escape characters.
+For example if `\\` was to designate line end comments then the field `WebSite: https:\\mysite.com` will not be parsed correctly.
 This will make the language harder to user for novices.
 2. Since ad-hoc comments a not part of the model they will be lost when recreating the text from from the parsed data.
 This limits their usefulness.
 3. In many cases if something warrents a commont or note it should be in the data model.
 Either explicitly or there should be an optional `Notes:` field.